amyyf/covid-19-outbreak-needs-web/README.md

 ### `npm run deploy`

 Deploys the app to Firebase.
+Note the CLI will need to be [installed](https://firebase.google.com/docs/hosting/quickstart#install-cli) and the project [initialized](https://firebase.google.com/docs/hosting/quickstart#initialize) before deployment is possible.

 ### `npm test`